-If you run a company in the Netherlands, you may have to file your annual financial accounts every year with the Dutch Chamber of Commerce (KvK).
-You are obliged to do so if you own:
+Do you run a company in the Netherlands, for instance, a private or public limited company (bv or nv)?
+You have to file your annual financial accounts every year with the Dutch Chamber of Commerce (KVK).
+Annual accounts are financial statements on your company.

-- a (limited) partnership of which all managing partners are foreign;
+- a general or limited partnership (VOF or CV resp.) of which all managing partners are foreign

 If you submit your annual accounts late, you may have to pay a fine.
-You may also become personally liable for debt when declared bankrupt, even if the legal form of your business would normally prevent this from happening.
+You may also become personally liable for debt when declared bankrupt, even if the legal structure of your business would normally prevent this.

 Foreign legal entities

-- Foreign legal entities from outside the EU with a branch in the Netherlands, if they are obliged to file annual accounts in their home country.
+- Foreign legal entities from outside the EU with a branch in the Netherlands, if they have to file annual accounts in their home country.

-- Formally foreign legal entities: according to the Dutch Formally foreign legal entities Act (Wet op de formeel buitenlandse vennootschappen), these entities, although established in their country of origin, do not have any real relationship with that country and operate solely in the Netherlands.
+- Entities subject to the Dutch Formal Foreign Companies Act (Wet op de formeel buitenlandse vennootschappen).
+These entities, although established in their country of origin, do not have any real relationship with that country and operate solely in the Netherlands.

 Request an exception to filing your annual accounts

 In extreme circumstances you can request an exemption for the legal obligation to file your annual accounts, for example due to bankruptcy, fire, or theft.
 Please contact the Netherlands Chamber of Commerce (KVK) for more information.